Kiehl’s is an American brand very discreet in China but not that much…

-The most used search engines worldwide is Google, hence in China, it is censored.
+The most used search engines worldwide are Google, hence in China, it is censored.
 That is why Chinese users are doing their researches on the Chinese Google, Baidu.
-I had to check the Clinique reputation on Baidu.
+I had to check the Clinique’s reputation on Baidu.

 - The Chinese website of the brand

 - The brand products sold in one of the two Chinese E-commerce leaders, Tmall